 Now that we have defined conversation design, we can talk about why this concept is important.

 It is possible to think of a conversation designer as a screenplay writer.
 Indeed screenplay writers need to know what kind of people are their characters before writing them.
-In conversation design system and user characters serve this purpose.
+In conversation design system and user, characters serve this purpose.

 A good persona must be considered clearly enough to have a unique style and personality, and at the same time must be brief in order to be easily included in the conversation during the writing process.
-In other words, in case of a well-designed character, the answer to “What would this character do/say in this situation?” question should be easy for the designer.
+In other words, in the case of a well-designed character, the answer to the “What would this character do/say in this situation?” question should be easy for the designer.

 Google Assistant can be given as an example of a consistent system character.
-Everything it does (what it writes, says, recommends etc.) and everywhere it is used (general software and hardware overview and in terms of experience) reflects a consistent character.
+Everything it does (what it writes, says, recommends, etc.) and everywhere it is used (general software and hardware overview and in terms of experience) reflects a consistent character.

 In a successful conversation design process, it is important to include copywriters who can work in “narrow spaces”, because just like social media content writing, each word matters in this profession.
 In the limited area offered to you -think about the screen size- achieving creative results with texts, GIF's and emojis are among the talents that will make a difference in conversation design.

 Some users may really need help, while others will do their best to make things harder for the bot.
 You can think of it as a computer game where you affect the storyline by making your own decisions.
-There is no linear improvement, and the more flexible your chatbot design is, the more attractive you will make it for the user.
+There is no linear improvement, and the more flexible your virtual assistant design is, the more attractive you will make it for the user.
 In other words, if you offer more options to the users, the possibility of their return to this service will increase -just like the users who want to unlock different story endings in a computer game.

 As we learned what a conversation designer is, it is time to talk about the stages of the conversation design.
 There are multiple tools to create non-linear texts (like those who write stories for computer games use).
 But since this is a new field, those tools are not advanced yet.
 Therefore, we will only talk about the basic steps.

 In addition to the template, preparing a flow map is one of the best ways to see how the conversation will flow and how the connection between different points will be formed.
 Will there be cases when a previously asked question will be asked again, or will the user be guided to a different flow in such cases?
 As your number of flows increase, your map will become more complex.
-But in this way, you can present your conversation strategy to your customer easier and you can use this map as a guide when you are writing it.
+But in this way, you can present your conversation strategy to your customer more easily, and you can use this map as a guide when you are writing it.

 Main flows are the paths user can follow to reach the bot’s purpose.
 Two or three main flows will be the main part of your test and these will mainly intersect at certain points.
 You can think of the main flows as the section beginnings of a story.